Can I Use Solar Panels Without Battery Storage?

 In some places, the price of grid electricity fluctuates throughout the day based on demand.
 This is known as time of use rates, or TOU.

-With battery storage, you can not only avoid peak pricing, you can take advantage of it by using — or even exporting — cheap solar electricity generated and stored during the day.
+With battery storage, you can avoid buying expensive “On Peak” grid electricity by pulling low-cost solar electricity from your battery.
 This is especially beneficial if you have large electrical loads such as electric heat, air conditioning, or an electric vehicle.

 Scenario #4: You want to be energy independent